Last Updated on

 It is never about the numbers!!!
 That’s probably the most important thing I would want to share with all those new aspiring bloggers out there.
 You have to own this world of yours and be the architect of the contents.
 You have to put in your heart out there and be focused towards it yet not take blogging as a burden.

-Enjoy each and every post you make, and reciprocate the same way when someone visits you or leaves you a comment and follow.
+Enjoy each and every post you make, and reciprocate the same way when someone visits you or leaves you comment and follow.
 It’s all about being open and accepting feedback and appreciations alike.
 Try and schedule your blog posts(i am personally trying to try this).

 Having a plan keeps your blog active and regular, hence have particular columns which would always help your blog have regular postings.

 Besides that its all in your hands to design it.
-Networking through blogging is a great learning.
+Networking through blogging is great learning.
 Blogging is probably one of the best decisions of my life that I am proud of.

 Blogging has changed me as a person, I am now more open to listening and accepting others opinions and thoughts.
 I have become more social (not the Facebook kind, but social towards people from different walks of life)